-This post is the third in a series.
+This post is the second in a series.
 The first is Cannon Fodder: a Story of Vicarious Trauma which you can find here.
-The second post, written by Gemma Hulme, So Cliché: What Keeps us Surviving and Thriving As a PWP is here.

 Dr Sarah Watts is the author of today’s post and is the Clinical Lead and Consultant Clinical Psychologist for the Staffordshire and Stoke on Trent Wellbeing Service (IAPT), NHSE/I Clinical Lead for IAPT in the West Midlands and the Joint Programme Director for the Post Graduate Diploma in CBT at Staffordshire University.

 I don’t know what it’s like to be a PWP because I’ve never been one.
 I do, however, have the privilege of leading a team of currently around 200 staff with 40 amazing PWPs and Senior PWPs as part of our IAPT service in South Staffordshire.
 I have always strongly believed that if step 2 is not working well, your whole service will have problems.
 PWPs are among the most organised, efficient, team playing and innovative people in our workforce and I am delighted to have the opportunity to write this post as a Clinical Lead within IAPT, and share some of the ways we try to ensure our PWPs have the support, the resources and the freedom to do their job in the best way they can.
 I am by no means claiming to be an expert and I know that there are still areas we can make improvements in.
 There are also times when we get it wrong and when that happens, we do our best to listen and try to do better next time.

 I hope that there are some ideas here for you as leaders, supervisors, managers and mentors in your own service that you can use, adapt or make your own and I’d love to hear about what you are doing to help your PWPs to thrive.